Inner ear infection (in adults and children) definition and facts

 - The most common cause of an inner ear infection is a virus.
 Less commonly, the cause of an inner ear infection may be bacterial.

-- Most ear infections that affect the outer (swimmer’s ear or otitis externa) or middle ear (otitis media) are mild and go away within one to two weeks.
+- Most ear infections that affect the outer (swimmer's ear, otitis externa, or outer ear infection) or middle ear (otitis media) are mild and go away within one to two weeks.
 Inner ear disorders can last longer.

 - Most ear infections are infections of the middle ear (otitis media).
-Symptoms of middle ear infection are slightly different from inner ear infection and include ear pain, fever, and ear discharge.
-Since middle ear infections commonly occur with an upper respiratory infection (a “cold”), other symptoms include sinus pressure, sore throat, and runny nose.
+Symptoms of middle ear infection are slightly different from inner ear infection and include ear pain, fever, and discharge from the ear canal.
+Since otitis media commonly occurs with an upper respiratory infection (a "cold"), other symptoms include sinus pressure, sore throat, and runny nose.

 - Problems hearing out of the infected ear is more common in inner ear infections than in middle ear infections.